johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 ### **This individual assignment is due February 2nd, 2023**

-In this Lab your will practice writing unit tests and analysing test coverage for a software project.
+In this Lab your will practice writing unit tests and analysing test coverage using two programming languages: Java and Python.
 In the Lab you will also continue working with Git and GitHub facilities.
 You will make all your contributions for this Lab in the **Team's repository** you created and used in the [Git and GitHub](/teaching/CS472-Spring2023/Timetable/Git_and_GitHub/) Lab.